|

 157. hearty

-showing warm and heartfelt friendliness
+showing warm and sincere friendliness

 This was a hearty, healthy, dapper, red-faced gentleman, with a shock of hair prematurely white, and a boisterous and decided manner.